vapourlang/vapour-website/docs/introduction.md

 to the amount of time spent glancing, reading, and parsing code to fix bugs or refactor, the amount of time spent writing code would in fact be almost significant.
-Vapour makes you write more code so you can read it faster, easily find bugs, actually enjoy refactor code, and reduce dependence on `R CMD check`.
+Vapour makes you write more code so you can read it faster, easily find bugs, actually enjoy refactoring code, and reduce runtime errors.

 The language is written in files with the `.vp` extension, it then transpiles (transforms) the Vapour code from the `.vp` code to